Mohanavadivel-git/caasworkshop/lessons/15-VanityUrl.md

       port: 8443
       scheme: HTTPS
   ```
-  - Mount your secret and configMap, if any
+  - Mount your secret and configMap, if any (lines 109-120)
     - **Secret** - This will either be your TLS secret that contains your key/cert or your generic secret that contains your keystore
     - **ConfigMap** - Way to inject your application properties at the creation of the container
     ```yaml